go101/go101/README.md

 ### Install, Update, and Read Locally

-If you use Go toolchain v1.16+, then you don't need to clone the project respository:
+Go toolchain 1.18+ is needed to build and run the Go 101 website.

 ```shell
 ### Install or update.